Lifestyle changes can help with general health and maintaining quality of life.

-- Always use a latex condom.
-But, keep in mind that you can still spread genital herpes even if you use a condom.
+- Always use a latex condom—Be aware genital herpes can be spread even with condom use.
 This is because the virus can exist on skin not covered by the condom.

-If you have HIV, outbreaks of genital herpes can be more severe and long lasting.
-It is important that you work with a doctor who specializes in treating people with HIV so that you can get the best care possible.
+HIV infection suppresses the immune system.
+For people with HIV, outbreaks of genital herpes can be more severe and long lasting.
+It is important to work with a doctor who specializes in treating people with HIV in order to get the best care possible.